sora-xor/sora-docs/src/nominating-validators.md

 ---
-title: "Nominating Validators | Sora Docs"
+title: "Nominating Validators | SORA Docs"
 head:
   - - meta
     - name: description
-      content: "Learn how to nominate validators on the Sora Network and participate in the consensus mechanism.
-Discover the process of selecting and nominating validators, understand their role in securing the network, and actively contribute to the decentralized governance of the Sora ecosystem."
+      content: "Learn how to nominate validators on the SORA Network and participate in the consensus mechanism.
+Discover the process of selecting and nominating validators, understand their role in securing the network, and actively contribute to the decentralized governance of the SORA ecosystem."
   - - meta
     - name: keywords
-      content: "nominating validators, Sora Network, consensus mechanism, select validators, nominate validators, network security, decentralized governance, Sora ecosystem"
+      content: "nominating validators, SORA Network, consensus mechanism, select validators, nominate validators, network security, decentralized governance, SORA ecosystem"
 ---

 # Nominating Validators